MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ## Overview

-In this tutorial, the goal is to build a very simple Edge Chromium Extension starting with an empty directory.
+The goal for this tutorial is to build a very simple Edge Chromium extension starting with an empty directory.
 We will build a simple extension which pops up NASA picture of the day.
-The goal for this Extension is to complete the following tasks.
+In this tutorial, you will learn how to create a simple extension with the following tasks.

-*   Create icons for the Extension that may be used in multiple places and in different sizes
-*   Create a simple `manifest.json` file
+*   Create `manifest.json` file
-*   Display a launch icon that when selected displays a pop-up window containing the NASA picture of the day

-## The manifest file basics
+*   Extension icons setup
+*   Adding a default pop-up dialog

+### Create `manifest.json` file

-Every Extension package must have a `manifest.json` file at the root.
-You should think of this as the blueprint for the Extension.
-It tells the browser engine what version of the Extension API the Extension expects, the name and description of the Extension, and lots of other details, many of which are discussed in this multi-part Extension Getting Started guide.
+Every extension package must have a `manifest.json` file at the root.
+You should think of this as the blueprint for the extension.
+It tells the browser engine what version of the extension API the extension expects, the name and description of the extension, and lots of other details, many of which are discussed in this multi-part Extension Getting Started guide.

 Below is the simple  `manifest.json`